-The three-year Transit Only Lane Demonstration Project allows for South Bay Rapid buses (Route 225), operated by specially trained drivers and equipped with innovative technology, to perform Bus on Shoulder (BOS) operations along I-805 and SR 94 during peak travel times.
+The part-time Transit Only Lane Demonstration Project allows for South Bay Rapid buses (Route 225), operated by specially trained drivers and equipped with innovative technology, to perform Bus on Shoulder (BOS) operations along I-805 and SR 94 during peak travel times.

 Detailed performance monitoring will document on-time performance data, travel speeds, technology usage, enforcement issues, and rider/driver perceptions of the service.
-Participating agencies will use
+Participating agencies will use this data when planning future projects that include vehicle-to-infrastructure technology.

 After the project’s three-year demonstration period, the freeway shoulders will be restored to prior condition.